frenchy64/fully-satisfies/README.md

 ## Thanks

 Thanks [Wanderson Ferreira](https://github.com/wandersoncferreira) for the idea and name.
-My initial claim that this was impossible to implement was (gladly) proven wrong by Wanderson's eagerness to decompile bytecode.
+My initial stance that this was impossible to implement quickly proved to be incorrect after Wanderson's asked the right questions and decompiled some bytecode.

 Wanderson and [Mark Herman, II](https://github.com/turbodog99) also helped improve early iterations.